pnp/sp-dev-fx-webparts/samples/react-bot-framework-secure/README.md

 }
 ```

  Inside Web Chat, direct line will be used to connect to Bot Service.
-On Bot Service side, one more endpoint "directline/token" will be added besides "api/messages", which will accept userId passed from client side and return back direct line token.
+On Bot Service side, one more endpoint `directline/token` will be added besides `api/messages`, which will accept userId passed from client side and return back direct line token.

- For production, this endpoint should also verify if the incoming request is authroized.
+ For production, this endpoint should also verify if the incoming request is authorized.

 ```tsx
 server.post('/directline/token', (req, res) => {